 It is frustrating to be in the company of difficult people.
 They are hard to get along with, and difficult to please.
 It doesn’t matter how hard you try, they always find something to negative to say.
 If they are not complaining about something, they are criticizing or blaming another.
 It is tough to spend time with them and not feel offended.
 One could be tempted to think they have some of poison in them that can infect your space and kill your joy.
 However, because such people are often found in our immediate circles (families, work place, social groups), we have no choice but to learn how to live with them and still maintain our sanity.
 Below are a few practical tips I have gathered over the years.

 How to cope with difficult people

-- Give them space: I realized that sometimes it is good to give them some space.
-This was particularly true for close relations.
+Give them space: This is particularly true for close relations.
 When someone is always available, they are often taken for granted.
 So give them some space and room to miss you and to reflect about their relationship /interaction with you.

 Avoid confrontations.
 Don’t confront them about their attitude, rather point out to them the particular issue they could improve upon.
 If you complaint about their attitude, they will tell you stuff like…”its just me” or “you won’t understand” etc and will get all defensive about it.
 But when you point out a particular thing you think they could do better, they are likely to work on it.

 Originally posted 2017-03-29 12:26:34.
 Republished by Blog Post Promoter